mmm/charmtester/README.markdown

 - charm test runner (curl with an `API_TOKEN` wrapped in a cronjob)

 # Tests

+- charm-install-test
+    - pulls the charm
+    - bootstraps
+    - spins up the charm and watch status for `started`

 - charm-graph-test
     - pulls a master charmset